doublesecretagency/craft-googlemaps/docs/guides/required-js-assets.md

 <script src="https://yourwebsite.com/cpresources/[HASH]/js/dynamicmap.js"></script>
 ```

+If the map is being rendered by Twig or PHP, these JS files will be [automatically](#loaded-automatically) loaded for you.
+However, if the map is being rendered exclusively via JavaScript, you will be responsible for loading these JS files [manually](#loaded-manually).

 For various reasons, you may not want these files to be loaded automatically.
-It's possible to suppress the initial automatic loading of these assets, then manually load them later.
+It's possible to [suppress](#disable-automatic-loading) the initial automatic loading of these assets, then manually load them later.

 ## Loaded Automatically

 In addition to the Google Maps API reference, there are two [JavaScript files](/javascript/) which are required whenever a dynamic map is present.
 For your convenience, these files will be loaded into the page automatically when rendering a map in Twig or PHP.

-:::warning No Autoloading for JS-only Maps
+:::warning No autoloading for JavaScript-only maps
 If your map is being rendered exclusively in JavaScript, the required assets will _not_ be loaded automatically.
 For purely JS maps, ensure that you load the required assets [manually](#loaded-manually).
 :::